Electroconvulsive therapy: Regulation

 In the US, ECT devices came into existence prior to medical devices being regulated by the Food and Drug Administration.
 In 1976, the Medical Device Regulation Act required the FDA to retrospectively review already existing devices, classify them, and determine whether clinical trials were needed to prove efficacy and safety.
 The FDA initially classified the devices used to administer ECT as Class III medical devices.
-In 2014, the American Psychiatric Association petitioned the FDA to reclassify ECT devices from Class III (high-risk) to Class II (medium-risk), which would significantly improve access to an effective and potentially lifesaving treatment.
-A similar reclassification proposal in 2010 met significant resistance from anti-psychiatry groups and did not pass.
+In 2014, the American Psychiatric Association petitioned the FDA to reclassify ECT devices from Class III (high-risk) to Class II (medium-risk).
+A similar reclassification proposal in 2010 did not pass.
 In 2018, the FDA re-classified ECT devices as Class II devices when used to treat catatonia or a severe major depressive episode associated with major depressive disorder or bipolar disorder.

+By country

+Australia

+In Western Australia, ECT has been heavily restricted since 2014, after a bill passed with bipartisan support introducing restrictions on ECT, which were welcomed by mental health experts.
+Children under 14 are prohibited from receiving ECT, while those aged 14 to 18 must have informed consent approval from the Mental Health Tribunal.
+The law imposes a $15,000 fine on anyone who performs ECT on a child under the age of 14.

+Similarly, ECT is also banned on children under the age of 12 in the Australian Capital Territory (ACT).

+United States

+Many mental health facilities offer ECT for specific diagnoses, such as chronic depression, mania, catatonia and schizophrenia.
+However, ECT is often only used as a treatment of last resort.
+To be considered for ECT, often testing such as an EKG and lab tests are required, in addition to a physical and neurological exam.
+Certain medications and conditions, such as cardiac conditions or hypertension, may disqualify a patient from ECT.
+Patients should give proper informed consent before ECT is performed.
+In the United States, ECT is performed under general anesthesia.
+Both trained health professionals with experience in ECT administration as well as a specifically trained and certified anesthesiologist should administer the procedure and anesthesia respectively.

 Public perception

 A questionnaire survey of 379 members of the general public in Australia indicated that more than 60% of respondents had some knowledge about the main aspects of ECT.
 Participants were generally opposed to the use of ECT on depressed individuals with psychosocial issues, on children, and on involuntary patients.
 Public perceptions of ECT were found to be mainly negative.
 A sample of the general public, medical students, and psychiatry trainees in the United Kingdom found that the psychiatry trainees were more knowledgeable and had more favorable opinions of ECT than did the other groups.
 More members of the general public believed that ECT was used for control or punishment purposes than medical students or psychiatry trainees.